ticktockreed/bus-stops/README.md

 `|-- index.html` is the basic page markup (distilled from the HTML5 Boilerplate).

+`|-- references.md` is a list of links researched to inform this template

 ** Please view README.md files within each folder for more info **

 ## Setting up the project
-`|-- package.json` contains all the dependencies you'll need to  develop locally.
-Run `npm install --save-dev` to install all the grunt modules you require.
-The flag `--save-dev` means that anyone  installing the modules on their machine will install exactly the same ones you have.
+ contains all the dependencies you'll need to  develop locally.

+**If you are the first to work on this project**
+1. Change the Project details in `|-- package.json`
+2. Run `npm install --save-dev`

+**If this has already been set up**
+1. Add your name to the project in `|-- package.json`
+2. Run `npm install`

 _____

 **Notes**

-*not sure if this should be in here
+...